PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Selection checkboxes
 To allow the user to select geofences for which the bulk operations should be performed, a checkbox is added to each geofence in the list.
 An array of all currently selected geofences' ids is stored in the React state, and if a geofence is selected or deselected, its id is pushed into this array or removed from it.

 Because the checkboxes are part of custom list elements, a select-all-checkbox also has to be added manually.
 The current _selectAllState_ (NONE, SOME or ALL) is determined after every clickEvent on a checkbox by counting the number of selected geofences, and is used to show an unchecked, indeterminate or checked select-all-checkbox respectively.
 This checkbox can also be clicked itself to select all loaded geofences if none are selected, or to deselect all if some or all are selected.
+Listing 2.42 shows the customized checkbox component as it was used in the app.

 \begin{lstlisting}[caption=Checkboxes are displayed depending on selectionState, label=lst:selectionCheckboxes, language={JavaScript}]
     <Checkbox